Teacher and two children doing crafts together at a table.

 Expose students to relatable role models, including slightly older students, young alumni, and diverse leaders from a range of fields.
 Seeing someone “like them” in leadership reinforces the idea that leadership is accessible and achievable.

-8. Teach Communication & Public Speaking Skills
+8. Teach Communication and Public Speaking Skills

 Leadership requires the ability to listen well and communicate effectively.
-Provide structured opportunities for students to practice speaking, presenting, and leading discussions while also emphasizing the importance of active listening.
+Provide structured opportunities for students to practice speaking, presenting and leading discussions while also emphasizing the importance of active listening.

 9. Promote a Visionary Mindset